MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/stop-spotenantrename.md

 Cancels the scheduled job to change the SharePoint domain name for your organization in Microsoft 365.

 > [!NOTE]
-> If the job to change the SharePoint domain name is already in progress, then it can not be canceled or stopped.
+> If the job to change the SharePoint domain name is already in progress, then it cannot be canceled or stopped.

 ## SYNTAX